Willie Sojourner: Perugia (1982-1983)

 After leaving the Sebastiani in 1982, Sojourner played one more year in Italy.
 He joined Perugia's team, playing in the 1982–83 season, before retiring.

 Overall, Sojourner scored 4,799 points in Serie A. He is considered to be one of the best American basketball players ever in the Italian league.

 Personal

-After his Italian retirement, Sojourner returned to the USA.
+After his Italian retirement, Sojourner returned to the United States.

 In 2005, Nuova AMG Sebastiani Basket Rieti (formerly AMG Sebastiani) offered Sojourner their youth team coaching position.
 Sojourner was unsure and went to Rieti.
 When he arrived in Rieti on September 15, 2005, he was welcomed warmly by fans and decided to accept the position.

-Sojourner was just over a month into the position when, on night of October 19, 2005, Sojourner was killed in car accident.
+Sojourner was just over a month into the position when, on night of October 19, 2005, he was killed in a car accident.
 He was returning to his home near Rieti when, due to rain and high speed, he lost control of his car which crashed into a tree.